Scheduling a Holistic Veterinary Exam for your Pet

 We will talk about food and treats, exercise, behavioral issues and anxieties, and prior medical records, as well as the questionnaire you filled out.

 We will also discuss realistic expectations while remaining positive.
 For many conditions we expect significant improvements with Traditional Chinese Veterinary Medicine and/or Chiropractic alone.
-But, depending on the severity of the condition we may perform additional specific lab diagnostics to screen for environmental toxins or Heavy Metals or specific cellular nutrient deficiencies.
+But, depending on the severity of the condition we may perform additional specific lab diagnostics to screen for environmental toxins or Heavy Metals or specific cellular nutrient deficiencies or microbiome imbalances.
 We may also recommend that you continue to seek Conventional medical treatments (blood and urine laboratory analysis, IV fluids, antibiotics, surgery, X-rays) from your regular veterinarian, while we use Acupuncture and Chiropractic Adjustments and Functional Medicine to help further diagnose and treat those conditions.

 Some conditions (mainly certain cancers/tumors) are not reversible, but Chinese Medicine can greatly slow or even stop the growth of some of these tumors, as can Spinal Manipulation and Functional Medicine- so we will discuss the expectation that successful treatment may mean stopping the cancer from growing, but not necessarily making it go away.

 In treating your dog & cat with Acupuncture, this usually involves skinny little needles that do not puncture, but actually slide between skin cells and usually don’t hurt unless there are very sore muscles involved (in this case a Therapy laser may be used to relax the muscles prior to needles).
-For some fearful animals this may mean small injections into Acupuncture Points instead of needles; and it may involve electrical stimulation of the needles.
+For some fearful animals this may mean Laser-Acupuncture, small injections into Acupuncture Points instead of needles; and it may involve electrical stimulation of the needles.

 Payment made at end of appointment.